FilipDem/Domoticz-NEST-plugin/README.md

 export NEST_COOKIE='xxx'
 python3 nest.py
 ```

+## Possible connection problems
+When there are connection problems due to wrong issue_toke and/or cookie, a Domoticz error will be generated on regular basis.
+However the error won't get away (and devices will not be updated) as long as the plugin is not restarted (use the ```update``` button in the Hardware tab).

+Similar behavor happens when the generated Google access tokens (based on issue_token and cookie) are no longer valid.
+This could happen when you logged out the session that was used to recuperate the issue_token and cookie.

+Typical errors that will be generated are:
+* API returned error: ...
+* Invalid IssueToken/Cookie: ...
+* API request failed ...
+* API response status code

 ## Device creation
 After the start of the plugin the devices will be automatically created for: